 Thinking about the future can be equal parts overwhelming and exciting.
 You may feel overwhelmed when considering how much you may not know about how to achieve the life you want, but it’s exciting to think about doing what you need to for long-term success.
-Whether you know exactly what you want or are still trying to figure it out, whether you’re close to retirement or have just started seriously thinking about your career, here are four ways you can plan for your future.
+Whether you know exactly what you want or are still trying to figure it out, whether you’re close to retirement or have just started seriously thinking about your career, here are five ways you can plan for your future.

 Develop an Estate Plan